TecOrb-Developers/Shopper/README.md

 # -> Add the appropriate database configuration to database.yml

 $ bundle
-$ rake db:schema:load shoppe:create_default_user shoppe:seed
+$ rake db:schema:load shoppe:setup shoppe:seed
 $ rails server
 ```

 A few notes about this demo store:

 * The store does not currently implement any payment integration.
 It will ask
-  for card details during checkout but these will not be checked.
+  for card details during checkout but these will not be checked (or submitted).

 * The design remains copyright Niftyware Limited.
 Please do not use the design
   wholesale for any sites you may be developing.